capprogram/2017bootcamp-general/git-tutorial/03-tracking-changes.md

 makes a permanent record of it (as a commit).
-If you don't have anything staged when you type `git commit`, Git will prompt you to use `git commit -a` or `git commit --all`, which is kind of like gathering *everyone* for the picture!
+If you don't have anything staged when you type `git commit`, Git will prompt you to use `git commit -a` or `git commit --all`, which takes a snapshot of all files in the repository.
-However, it's almost always better to explicitly add things to the staging area, because you might commit changes you forgot you made.
-(Going back to snapshots, you might get the extra with incomplete makeup walking on the stage for the snapshot because you used `-a`!)
+However, it's almost always better to explicitly add things to the staging area, because if you just take a snapshot of everything, you might commit changes you forgot you made.
 Try to stage things manually,
-or you might find yourself searching for "git undo commit" more than you would like!
+or you might find yourself trying to figure out how to undo commits way too often.
+(Yes, it's possible, we'll get to that when we "explore history".)

 ![The Git Staging Area](fig/git-staging-area.png)